-The U.S. Department of Energy (DOE) has allocated $60 million in fiscal year (FY) 2015 funds for the Water Power Program to research and develop marine and hydrokinetic (MHK) and hydropower technologies.
+The U.S. Department of Energy (DOE) has allocated $70 million in fiscal year 2016 (FY16) funds for the Water Power Program to research and develop marine and hydrokinetic (MHK) and hydropower technologies.
 Current activities supported by this budget include:

-- HydroNEXT: Activities will focus on technologies and tools to improve performance and sustainably increase generation at existing water resources infrastructure, in addition to the development and demonstration of technologies to lower the cost, improve the performance, and reduce the environmental impacts of hydropower for new stream‐reach development.
+HydroNEXT: Activities will focus on technologies and tools to improve performance and sustainably increase generation at existing water resources infrastructures, in addition to the development and demonstration of technologies to lower the cost, improve the performance, and reduce the environmental impacts of hydropower for new stream‐reach development.

-For more information, see the Department of Energy’s FY 2016 Congressional Budget Request.
+For more information, see the Department of Energy’s FY17 Congressional Budget Request.

 In 2008, the Energy Department established the Water Power Program to support both MHK and hydropower technologies.
 Prior to establishment of the Water Power Program, the Energy Department funded hydropower activities to develop cost-competitive technologies and reduce environmental impacts of hydropower from 1977–2006.